 Archaeological Impact Assessment

 Impact assessments are commonly requested within the planning process either as independent reports or as part of an overall environmental impact assessment (EIA).
-Archaeological impact assessments are used to determine what effect (positive, negative or visual) a given development might have on archaeological remains.
+These are used to determine what effect (positive, negative or visual) a given development might have on archaeological remains.

 The zone of archaeological potential is usually informed by known archaeological monuments have been recorded.
 Where development projects are of a significant scale, an AIA may be required as a necessary stage.